openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step4.md

 ```

-*Note:* the resulting JSON structure that is passed in as extra vars is
-auto-converted to _snake-case_.

-As an example, passing _newParameter_ as an 'extra var' will become _new_parameter_ in the JSON representation.

- - `message` and `newParameter` are set as 'extra vars'
- - `meta` provides the relevant metadata for the CR as defined in the
-Operator.

-## Accessing CR Meta Fields
+### Accessing CR metadata

-The `meta` fields can be accessed via dot notation in Ansible.
+The `meta` fields provide the CR 'name' and 'namespace' associated with a reconciliation job.
+These and other nested fields can be accessed with dot notation in Ansible.

 ```
 - debug:
-    msg: "name: {{ meta.name }}, {{ meta.namespace }}"
+    msg: "name: {{ meta.name }}, namespace: {{ meta.namespace }}"

 ```